 The $10,000 Per Month Agency Story from Content Mavericks.

-Take your affiliate marketing content to the next level
+Take your affiliate marketing business to the next level

-I hope by now you’ve found a content idea that you like, but it’s not enough to have great ideas.
+I hope you’ve found a content idea that you like, but it’s not enough to have great ideas.
 You have to execute!

 I’ve written before about how to write affiliate marketing content that converts, but here are a few tips: